highwaybobbery/word_definer/README.md

 ## Description

-_{This is a detailed description of your application.
-Its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }_
+_This application allows children to create their own dictionary with words and multiple definitions._

 ## Specs

-* _Behavior: Save a word to the word list._
+* _Behavior: Save a word and definition to the word list._
 * _Input: Continent_
 * _Output: Word list: continent_